dkessner/PCHA/_sources/doc/topics.md

 * 2.1 Trig identities
     - learning targets:
-        - basic, Pythagorean, cofunction, and odd/even identities
+        - use the basic, Pythagorean, cofunction, and odd/even identities
         - prove trigonometric identities from left to right
     - reference:
         - OSP 7.1